 The Yarra Strategic Plan is being prepared using a collaborative governance approach by the Yarra Collaboration Committee so that the Yarra (Birrarung) can be managed as one living and integrated entity.
-This group is made up of senior representatives from 16 organisations who care for Yarra River lands:
+This group comprises of representatives from 16 organisations who care for Yarra River lands:

 - Wurundjeri Woi wurrung Cultural Heritage Aboriginal Corporation,

-- the Department of Environment, Land, Water and Planning,
+- Department of Environment, Land, Water and Planning,

 - Melbourne Water,

 - Nillumbik Shire Council,

 - Port Phillip and Westernport Catchment Management Authority,

 - Transport for Victoria,